 - Too much fat – A lot of fat in one meal can lead to stomach cramps and diarrhea.
 This should be obvious if this is the issue.
 It’s especially a problem for those with IBS.

-There are other causes as well, just not as common as those 4.
+There are other causes of cramps and body aches as well, just not as common as those 4.

 The only one of those directly relating to diet is mineral depletion.

 So the question becomes: Does a vegan diet put you at a higher risk for calcium or magnesium deficiency, or for eating too much fat?

 Let’s look at them one at a time, and then I’ll summarize at the end.